 Some people have a lot of free time and some are so strapped for time they forget to brush their teeth.
 Your family is unique – your amount of leisure time, your budget, your energy levels, your organization skills, all of these things will determine what type of changes you can handle.

 Think about how you’ve handled past situations where you’ve made a big change (followed a strict diet; went from 0 exercise to a daily 1-hour workout) – were you able to sustain those changes?
 Do you do better with a slow and steady approach (one change every 2 weeks or so and build up on that)?
 Your ability to sustain a new habit/strategy is the biggest factor in its success, so be sure you take that into account

 3. Do You Think This Will Help?

 Do you think this will help?
-Of the 3 things to consider before trying a new ADHD diet, this one is the one that is most often overlooked.
+Of the 3 things to consider before changing your child’s diet, this one is the one that is most often overlooked.
 Where did you get this idea?
 From the internet, a health professional, a friend, a book, a neighbour?
 Those can all be great sources of information and support but you have a better clue as to whether or not something will work: your child.
 You know them better than anyone.
 If you have an inkling that they need more exercise, they probably need more exercise.
-If you’ve noticed that whenever they eat a lot of chocolate, they have a really bad day, it’s pretty understandable that chocolate is something you might want to avoid for a while.
+If you’ve noticed that whenever they eat a lot of sugar, they have a really bad day, it’s pretty understandable that candy is something you might want to avoid for a while.

-If you are trying to figure out whether or not a new diet is the right fit for your child, consider speaking to a nutritionist who can help walk you through some options.
+If you are trying to figure out whether or not a new diet is the right fit for your child, consider speaking to a nutritionist who can help by looking at their current diet and highlighting nutrient gaps or excesses that can be balanced out to support their mental health.
 Click here to book a call with me.
 I would love to do a little detective work for you 😉